yvancluet/projet_sam_meyer/README.md

-## Code Example (UPDATE REQUIRED!!!!!)
+## Code Example

-You can test the example by going to the `analysis_scripts` directory (provided with the package) and type the following command :
+You can test the example provided by typing the following command from the main directory :

 ```
 # Execute the script by providing the parameter file and the input directory (the output directory path is optional)